DaveBenham/VenomModules/README.md

 ### Lower Section - Phasor control, channel selection, and outputs

 #### Rate knob and input
 Controls the frequency of the internal LFO phasor.
 The knob ranges from 0.0079842 Hz to 32.703 Hz (C1).
 The default is 2.044 Hz.

+Note that the ping pong (triangle LFO) rate is actually half the displayed frequency so as to maintain a constant rate of channel switching relative to forward and backward modes.

 The 1V/Oct CV input can drive the rate both lower and higher.
 The minimum rate is 0.0015 Hz (11.1 minutes per cycle).
 The maximum rate is 12 kHz, however there is no anti-aliasing.
 So mid to high audio rates can lead to harsh results with lots of aliasing.